 The particle number was measured during the NEDC cycle.
-The fuel used during the test is specified as per the Table 2 given below
+The fuel used during the test is specified as per the Table 2 given below changing the rotating disk.
+[4]

 A condensation particle counters (CPC) from AVL was used during all the tests.
 This device is as per the recommendation of GRPE PMP program.